Special Collections Research & Access

 Plan Your Visit

 The Julian Edison Department of Special Collections welcomes researchers to schedule in-person research appointments.
-Priority appointments go to faculty and student researchers with valid Washington University IDs.
+Priority appointments go to faculty and student researchers with valid WashU IDs.

-On-site instruction is available for Washington University classes.
+On-site instruction is available for WashU classes.
 On-site instruction is available for other local university classes on a case-by-case basis.

-• Please contact Special Collections (spec@wumail.wustl.edu or (314) 935-5495) to schedule an appointment.
+- Please contact Special Collections (spec@wumail.wustl.edu or (314) 935-5495) to schedule an appointment.
 Appointments are on a first-come, first-served basis; please see the Library Hours page for the Special Collection Reading Room hours of operation for available appointment hours.
+The last appointments for the day will begin no later than one hour before the reading room closing time.

 Please see the Remote Resources page for off-campus resource options.